 Day 8: Novo Airão

-We have breakfast on board and then take a city tour of Novo Airão to see the ship-building, the craftsmanship and other attractions of this Amazon River town.
+We should arrive in Novo Airão at around 10am, where we have time for a city tour to see the ship-building, the craftsmanship and other attractions of this Amazon River town.
 Pink river dolphins can regularly be seen in the river near the town.

 We have a farewell lunch on board, before taking the van back to Manaus, arriving at approximately 3.30pm.

 - Please note that all cruise itineraries are subject to change due to seasonal weather conditions (and resultant variations in river and tributary water levels) affecting accessibility to locations.
 Thus navigation routes, times and excursions may need to be modified at the cruise captain’s discretion.